 - All asylum seekers, refugees and migrants to be treated with dignity and respect.

 Because our focus is to influence policy and practice at a local and national level, we are not able to run or support campaigns for specific individuals going through the asylum system.
 However, we are always keen to hear about the experiences of people seeking asylum so that we can identify broader trends that can inform our advocacy and campaigning.

 In choosing which of our advocacy issues to prioritise at any given time, Asylum Matters will consider the impact on people seeking asylum and refugees, the relevance of the issue to our local and national partners, the opportunity for change and the value and impact we can bring to campaigning efforts.

 We will tend to prioritise issues where we feel we can fill gaps in the sector’s response, for example by offering co-ordination of initiatives, linking local and national campaigning, or collating evidence to inform advocacy.

 While our advocacy is always underpinned by an understanding of the external context and the political opportunities to create change, we don’t shy away from picking up issues we believe are more intractable.
 In those cases, our campaigning will aim to create a more permissive environment for change and mobilise the tools needed for a ‘win’ that can be deployed when an influencing opportunity presents itself in the long term.

-We believe that the strength of our project is in our regional presence so will work on issues where we feel we can have impact at a local or national level, or where constituency voices can be most powerful in bringing about change.
+We believe that the strength of our work is in our regional presence so will work on issues where we feel we can have impact at a local or national level, or where constituency voices can be most powerful in bringing about change.